Aquatic & Aqua fitness

 Swimmer 6: These advanced swimmers will rise to the challenge of sophisticated aquatic skills including stride entries, compact jumps and lifesaving kicks like eggbeater and scissor kick.
 They'll develop strength and power in head-up breaststroke sprints over 25 m.
 They'll easily swim lengths of front crawl, back crawl, and breaststroke, and they'll complain about the 300 m workout.

 - To be used as a general guide.
-Does not include revisions to support special events
+IMPORTANT: Does not include revisions to support special events

 - MS Office- Excel document